One of North Iceland's beautiful waterfalls.

 Boat tours of the Jokulsarlon glacier lagoon are most popular in summer but are still available until the end of October.

 Put simply, Jokulsarlon is an enormous lake.
-It's the deepest in the country and is scattered with icebergs that have broken off of a distant glacier tongue.
+It's the deepest in the country and is scattered with icebergs that have broken off of a dramatic glacier tongue.
 They cruise slowly across the lagoon, churning and rotating toward the ocean.
 It's quite a sight to see.

 Wildlife lovers will love a trip to the lagoon, as many seals call this area home.
 It's actually one of the most reliable places to spot them.